GenesisFR/HowToBecomeGoodAtShooters/README.md

 ## The Division 2

 ### AI animations
-- dodge roll: done to avoid explosions (grenades, mortar, seekers) or after getting shot
+- dodge roll: done to avoid explosions (grenades, Artillery Turret, Seeker Mines) or after getting shot
 - knockback: after inflicting a certain amount of damage, gives you time to line up your next shot or get the kill
 - quick peek: done from cover on Heroic difficulty or lower by tank operators and medics, wait for it to get headshots with a (sniper) rifle
 - strafe: used after spotting a player, take your time to adjust your crosshair when sniping/rifling